publishpress/organize-series-publisher/readme.txt

 When you "Publish" a Series, only posts already marked for publishing are now actually published and visible on the site; posts in draft status will stay as [unpublished] drafts although they still can be published at a later time.
 If you wish to Publish, there is an additional step.
 Clicking Publish will take you to the Publish Series screen which will allow you a chance to reorder the posts.
 Reordering posts sets the series_part custom field value which is used for sorting within some Organize Series template tags.
 You must then click "Publish Issue" on the right side of the screen to complete the process.
 Once you do this all posts in the Series will be published no matter what their previous status (draft, pending review, or published).

 == Changelog ==

+=2.2.4=
+**NOTE: Organize Series Publisher 2.2.4 has a bug fix in it for WP3.7.
+In order to use Organize Series Publisher 2.2.4 your site MUST be running WordPress 3.7**

 =2.2.3=